alexwlchan/alexwlchan.net/src/_drafts/social-media-scrapbook.md

 I have screenshots of at least a dozen different attempts, and there are probably just as many I've forgotten.

 For the first time, though, I think I have a sustainable solution.
-I can store conversations, and find it later, and the tech stack is simple enough that it's unlikely to break any time soon.
+I can store conversations, find them later, and the tech stack is simple enough that it should last a long time.
-Saying something will last is always hubristic, especially when software is involved, but I have a good feeling about this attempt.
+Saying something will last is always hubristic, especially if software is involved, but I have a good feeling.

 Looking back, I realise my previous attempts failed because I focused too much on my tools.
 I kept thinking that if I just picked the right language, or found a better framework, or wrote cleaner code, I'd finally land on a permanent solution.
-The software does matter -- and a static site will certainly outlive my hacky Python web apps -- but other things are more important.
+The software does matter -- and a static site will easily outlive my hacky Python web apps -- but other things are more important.

 What I really needed was a good data model.
-Every earlier version started with a small schema that could hold simple conversations, which worked until I tried to save something more complicated.
+Every earlier version started with a small schema that could hold simple conversations, which worked until I tried to save something more complex.
-Whenever that happened, I'd try to make a quick fix, thinking about the specific issue rather than the data model as a whole.
+Whenever that happened, I'd make a quick fix, thinking about the specific issue rather than the data model as a whole.
-Too many one-off changes and everything becomes a tangled mess, which is usually when I'd start the next rewrite.
+Too many one-off changes and everything would become a tangled mess, which is usually when I'd start the next rewrite.

-This time, I thought more carefully about the shape of the data.
+This time, I thought carefully about the shape of the data.
 What's worth storing, and what's the best way to store it?
-I built better tools for cleaning, validating, and refining my data.
+How do I clean, validate, and refine my data?
+How can I design a data schema that can evolve in a more coherent way?
 More than any language or framework choice, I think this is what will finally give this project some sticking power.

 [xkcd-927]: https://xkcd.com/927/